 This type of criminal offence can only be tried in a magistrates’ court.
 The only exception to this is when the offence is linked or associated with a more serious offence which has been sent to the crown court.

 There are many offences that fall within this category.
 Almost all driving offences are summary offences, with the exception of dangerous driving or offences whereby a fatality has occurred, and the sentence for dangerous driving will reflect this in each case.

 Common assault involving minor injury- which is the least serious form of assault – is a summary only offence, as are section 4 and 5 of the Public Order Act, involving offensive words or behaviour.

 Summary offences normally carry a maximum sentence of 6 months’ imprisonment, although certain offences such as vehicle interference have a lower maximum sentence of 3 month.

-What are either way offences under UK law?
+What are either way criminal offences under UK law?

 This type of criminal offence can be dealt with in either the magistrates’ court or the crown court.